Data Protection Statement

 4.2 To subscribe to our newsletter, we use a double opt-in process.
 This means that after your registration we will send you an e-mail to the specified e-mail address in which we will ask you to confirm that you wish to receive the newsletter.
 If you do not confirm your registration, your information will be blocked and automatically deleted.
 In addition, we save the IP addresses you use and the dates of your registration and confirmation.
 The purpose of the procedure is to prove your registration and, if necessary, to clarify any possible misuse of your personal data.

-4.3 Your e-mail address is the only required information for receiving the newsletter.
+4.3 Your first name, name e-mail address are the only required informations for receiving the newsletter.
 After your confirmation we will save your e-mail address for the purpose of sending you the newsletter.
 The legal basis is Art.
 6 Para.
 1 Page 1 lit. a DS-GVO.

 4.4 You can revoke your consent to receive the newsletter at any time and unsubscribe from the newsletter.
 You can withdraw your consent by clicking on the link provided in every newsletter or by sending an e-mail to newsletter(at)cep.eu.

-The e-mail addresses of our newsletter recipients are stored on servers of MailChimp in the US.
-MailChimp uses this information to send and evaluate newsletters on our behalf within the meaning of Art.
+4.6 The e-mail addresses of our newsletter recipients are stored on servers of rapidmail in Germany.
+Rapidmail uses this information to send and evaluate newsletters on our behalf within the meaning of Art.
 28 DS-GVO.
-Furthermore, MailChimp may use this information for its own information to optimize or improve its own services, e.g. for the technical optimization of the dispatch and display of the newsletters or for economic purposes to determine from which countries the recipients come.
-However, according to its own information MailChimp does not generally use the data of our newsletter recipients in order to pass them on to third parties.
+Furthermore, rapidmail may use this information for its own information to optimize or improve its own services, e.g. for the technical optimization of the dispatch and display of the newsletters or for economic purposes to determine from which countries the recipients come.
+Rapidmail is prohibited from using the data of our newsletter recipients for purposes other than sending the newsletters.
+Except in cases permitted by law, rapidmail is not entitled to pass the data of our newsletter recipients on to third parties.

-The legal basis for the use of MailChimp is Art.
+4.11 The legal basis for the use of rapidmail is Art.
 6 Para.
 1 Page 1 lit. a DS-GVO.
-With revocation of the consent according to 4.4, the use of MailChimp is also cancelled.
+With revocation of the consent according to 4.4, the use of rapidmail is also cancelled.

 5.2 According to Google, the IP address transmitted by your browser as part of Google Analytics is not connected with other Google data.